metarex-media/www-metarex-media/content/project/_index.md

 ---
 <!-- markdownlint-disable MD033-->

-{{< fo t="banner"
+{{< fo t = "banner"
-    header="metarex.media"
+    header = "metarex.media"
-    text="is like a zip file with a timeline.
-It's used like an electronic FedEx service." src="/img/dino/mrx-logo-0300.png"
+    text = "is like a zip file with a timeline.
+It's used like an electronic FedEx service." src = "/img/dino/mrx-logo-0300.png"
-    class="ui olive message"
+    class = "ui olive message"
 />}}

 **Status**: [view timeline](/project/status).